ron2015schmitt/Mathematiques-old/doc/calculus.md

   * _n_ [DEFAULT=1] is the number of derivatives to compute:
   * _Dpts_ [DEFAULT=7] is the number of points to use in the calculation: 2,3,5, or 7.
 More points yield better accuracy.
   * _periodic_ [DEFAULT=false].
 When set to `true` the derivative at the end points will be of higher accuracy for periodic function.
-### Differentiation: taking multiple derivatives in one call
+## Differentiation: taking multiple derivatives in one call

 **EXAMPLE 4**: The fourth derivative of sin _x_

-Here we take the 4th derivative of sin _x_ , which is simply sin _x_:
+Here we take the 4th derivative of sin _x_ using `Dpts`=2,3,5, and 7 points.
+The result for all should be sin _x_:

 ![4th derivative of sin(x)](fourthDerivativeOfSin.png)